Iridogorgia chewbacca

 Iridogorgia chewbacca is a species of deep-sea bamboo coral in the family Chrysogorgiidae.
-Named after the Star Wars character Chewbacca due to its long, flexible, "hairy" branches that evoke the Wookiee's fur, the species was formally described in 2025.
+Named after the Star Wars character Chewbacca due to its long, flexible, "hairy" branches, the species was formally described in 2025.
 It inhabits rocky seafloors in the tropical western Pacific Ocean at depths exceeding 400 meters, where it forms solitary colonies up to 1.2 meters tall.

 Description

-Iridogorgia chewbacca features a monopodial, spiral axis typical of its genus, with a brilliant iridescence that gives it a shimmering appearance under light.
+Iridogorgia chewbacca has a monopodial, spiral axis typical of its genus, with an iridescence that gives it a shimmering appearance under light.
 The colony grows upright and solitary, reaching heights of ~1.2 meters (4 feet) in specimens from near Molokaʻi, Hawaii, while those near the Mariana Trench measure around 50 cm (20 inches).
 Its branches are long and flexible, stretching up to 38 cm (15 inches), hanging downward in a "shaggy" manner that resembles hair, distinguishing it from stiffer-branched relatives.
 The polyps, numbering thousands per colony, extend tentacles for filter-feeding and give the branches a fuzzy texture when active.
 Unlike many corals that form dense reefs, I. chewbacca occurs scattered and alone on hard substrates, with its shiny, iridescent surface reflecting light in patterns akin to "fireworks exploding from the seafloor".
 Genetic markers, including mtMutS-cox1 and 28S rDNA, confirm its distinction from congeners, though mtMutS showed limited utility for delimitation within the genus.
 Spiral growth direction (clockwise or counter-clockwise) does not serve as a reliable taxonomic trait.